letian0102/PVdetector/README.md

 ## Features
 - Upload raw counts or full datasets (expression matrix + metadata).
 - Optional arcsinh transformation with adjustable parameters \(a, b, c\).
 - Automatic or manual control over KDE bandwidth, peak count, and prominence.
 GPT-based suggestions (bandwidth scans multiple candidates for optimal peak separation) are available when an OpenAI API key is provided.
+A roughness-based heuristic bandwidth is also available for runs without GPT.
 - Interactive per-sample visualization with manual editing of peaks and valleys.
 - Optional enforcement of marker consistency across samples (disabled by default for batch runs).
 - Landmark alignment and piece-wise linear normalization across samples.